pcboy/pixmory/README.md

 Having a picture for each flashcard is incredibly helpful for memorization ([Picture Recognition improves with subsequent verbal information](http://www.arts.uwaterloo.ca/~cmacleod/Research/Articles/jepwiseman85.pdf)).
 We also know that learning words in context is incredibly important.
-That's why pixmory also adds a sentence for each flashcard (if possible).
+That's why pixmory is not only downloading pictures for your words but also adds a sentence for each flashcard (if possible).
 But that's not all.
 Pixmory also adds the pronounciation (when available) of the word on each flaschard!
 Finally, pixmory has furigana support when generating decks to Japanese language.